Jana Diesner

 Biography

-Jana Diesner is an associate professor in the School of Information Sciences at the University of Illinois Urbana-Champaign.
+Jana Diesner is an affiliate associate professor in the School of Information Sciences at the University of Illinois Urbana-Champaign.
 Her research in Social Computing, Human-Centered Data Science and Responsible Computing combines the benefits of large-scale data analytics with the consideration of social contexts and ethical concerns.

 In her work, Diesner combines methods from network science, natural language processing and machine learning with theories from the social sciences, humanities and linguistics to advance knowledge and discovery about interaction-based and information-based systems.
 She holds courtesy appointments at the Department of Computer Science, the Illinois Informatics Institute (I3), the Information Trust Institute (ITI), and the Cline Center for Advanced Social Research at UIUC.
 Diesner has a PhD from the Computation, Organizations and Society (COS) program at Carnegie Mellon University's School of Computer Science.